-What is new and popular in promotional field?
+What is new and popular in the promotional field?
 Vantage Apparel’s director of sales, Lauren Cocco, Shared the latest trends, including fashion impact, key industry products and new decor concepts.
 Look for “versatile” or transitional items that can be worn all day and have multiple USES.
 These styles can have different looks and can easily range from casual to athletic to complex, depending on their style.
-For instance, the same promotional quarter-zip pullover comes in a variety of styles: add a layer of Henley on top of a sweater for a casual look with jeans and sneakers; Pair a shirt with a button down for a more upscale look; Custom Lightweight pullovers, button-down shirts, and Henry shirts are great year-round and year-round options.
+For instance, the same promotional quarter-zip pullover comes in a variety of styles: add a layer of Henley on top of a sweater for a casual look with jeans and sneakers; Pair a shirt with a button-down for a more upscale look; Custom Lightweight pullovers, button-down shirts, and Henry shirts are great year-round and year-round options.
 These can be worn individually or in layers.
 Like everyday wardrobes, customers are looking for comfort.
 Comfort is usually associated with comfortable cotton, softness and stretch.
 Many performance-based fabrics are blended with natural fibers or designed to have a cotton-like feel.
-Stacked jumpers and layered vests are a good example of this natural trend in promotional field.
+Stacked jumpers and layered vests are a good example of this natural trend in the promotional field.
 Spandex or stretch fabrics are also more popular — consider more elastic and less restrictive fabrics.
 Greg Norman Foreward polos are performance-based fabrics.
 These promotional polos are blended with cotton, ultra-soft to the touch, lightweight and breathable.

 “Columbia Railroad” located in Banner Hall “Tow Hill, freedom in the photographs”

 Located in the original English Evangelical Lutheran Church, Columbia Historic Preservation Society is dedicated to the preservation of the river town, formerly known as Wright’s Ferry and Shawana Town.
-Once considered as a possible site for locating our nation’s capitol, Columbia was once the gateway to the American West.
+Once considered as a possible site for locating our nation’s capital, Columbia was once the gateway to the American West.

 In addition to offering published articles and books on the town’s history, the museum houses a model train display, artifacts, a research room, microfilm archive, and publications pertaining to the history of this Susquehanna river town.